ursatile/mwnet/103-shouldly-and-anglesharp.md

 1. Create a "Contact Us" page as part of the Rockaway web application.
 2. Create a test that verifies that the Contact Us page URL returns a successful response
-3. Create a test that verifies that the Contact Us page has the correct page title
+3. Create a test that verifies that the Contact Us page has the correct page title **Contact Us**

 #### Extra Credit